3-manifolds/SnapPy/dev/release_tools/docker/README.rst

 Introduction
 ============

-Instructions here are for Docker 1.12 on an OS X host assuming all commands are executed from the directory containing this file.
+The instructions here are for Docker 1.12 on an OS X host assuming all commands are executed from the directory containing this file.
 First, start Docker via::